 Providing universal, public dental insurance allows many avenues to cost savings.
 Preventative services would be distributed to everyone who need them.
 It removes the profit incentive for basic dental insurance and removes wasteful spending on things like advertising and CEO salaries of insurance companies.
 The government can also negotiate lower prices for dental supplies by purchasing them in bulk.

 Progressives need to do more work to organize the public on the benefits of public dental care, because there is popular support for it.
-A 2019 Ipsos poll found that 86% of Canadians surveyed support government funded dental care for those without insurance.
-Abacus found 66% of Canadians surveyed support expanding public healthcare to include prescription drugs, dental and vision care.
+A 2019 Ipsos poll found that 86 percent of Canadians surveyed support government funded dental care for those without insurance.
+Abacus found 66 percent of Canadians surveyed support expanding public health care to include prescription drugs, dental and vision care.
 If progressives were better organized, we could make strides in pushing for a universal dental care plan that not only covers everyone, but also saves money.

 The lack of organization likely led to the NDP’s means-tested program that was promoted during the last election, providing dental insurance coverage only to households with income less than $70,000 per year.
 The NDP claims this would extend public dental care coverage to 4.3 million Canadians, but means-tested coverage will not lower per capita dental spending and will not guarantee dental insurance as a right.

 Successive governments could easily weaken such a program, if it were ever put in place, by deindexing household income cut-offs from inflation.
 This type of program could also be dismantled by lowering the dental procedure fee guide well below the private counterpart that disincentivizes dentists to treat patients under the public option, effectively widening the gap in a two-tier system.
 A universal dental care plan would be more protected from cuts, because an attack on it would affect everyone, not just a select few.
 A means-tested dental care program will not provide what a universal program can.